 The Underlying Fund is denominated in Canadian dollars.
-However, the Underlying Fund is exposed to the risk that the value of securities denominated in other currencies will fluctuate due to changes in exchange rates.
-Investments held by the Underlying Fund, which trade in foreign markets, are also exposed to currency risk as the price in local terms on the foreign exchange is converted to Canadian dollars to determine fair value.
-The Underlying Fund may hedge some or all of its currency exposure.
+However, the Fund is indirectly exposed to the risk that the value of foreign currency denominated financial instruments held by the Underlying Fund will fluctuate due to changes in exchange rates.
+The Underlying Fund may hedge some or all of their currency exposure.

-As at March 31, 2021, had the Canadian dollar increased or decreased by 5% relative to all foreign currencies, with all other variables held constant, net assets would have decreased or increased by approximately \$2,476 or 1.5% of total net assets (2020 - \$2,390 or 1.5%).
+As at March 31, 2021, had foreign currency rates increased or decreased by 5% relative to the Canadian dollar, with all other variables held constant, net assets would have decreased or increased by approximately \$190 or 3.7% of total net assets (2020 - \$125 or 3.6%).
 In practice, the actual trading results may differ and the difference could be material.